wp-plugins/modern-facebook-post-embed/readme.txt

 or

-1. Upload `wp-login-logo.zip` with your board plugins installer
+1. Upload `modern-facebook-post-embed.zip` with your board plugins installer

 ### Shortcode